How to Get Out of the Spin Cycle

 Which is why, inevitably, most of my clients start to second-guess themselves, looking away from their design-map to the guidance and opinion of others.

-Do you like this color?
+Do you like this colour?
 Should I go with hardwood or tile?
 Would you choose chrome fixtures or antique brass?

 And once the merry-go-round starts turning, it can be hard to slow down.